SoftUni-Internal/interactive-content/EN/06-Nested-Loops/03-Nested-Loops.md

 interactive-programming-basics-with-java-nested-loops-22-multiple-levels-of-nested-loops + interactive-programming-basics-with-java-nested-loops-22-multiple-levels-of-nested-loops-demo

-It is possible to have more than one nested loop.
+It is possible to have more than one level of nested loops.

-The only restriction is that can not be used the same names of initial variables.
+Note, that loop variables must use different names on each next loop level.

 ```java
 for (int hour = 0; hour <= 23; hour++) {